Yoast/wordpress-seo/readme.txt

 = 17.3 =
 Release Date: October 5th, 2021

+Yoast SEO 17.3 is out today!
 This release includes general bug fixes to some SEO assessments and improvements to indexables data management.
 Now is as good a time as any to start optimizing your content with Yoast SEO!
 Read more about what's new in Yoast SEO 17.3 in [our release post](https://yoa.st/release-17-3)!

 Enhancements: